mendlero/react-plus-vue/docs/useVRef.md

 }
 ```

-And then you change the valur in the component, it will not update in `OtherComponent`
+And then you change the value in the OtherComponent, it will not update in `OtherComponent`